History of Nintendo: Game & Watch

-In addition to the arcade game activity, Nintendo was testing the consumer handheld video game market with the Game & Watch.
+In addition to the arcade games, Nintendo was testing the consumer handheld video game market with the Game & Watch.
 It is a line of handheld electronic games produced by Nintendo from 1980 to 1991.
 Created by Gunpei Yokoi, each Game & Watch features a single game to be played on an LCD screen in addition to a clock or an alarm.
 It is the earliest Nintendo product to garner major success, with 43.4 million units sold worldwide.